How to Win 2048: The Complete Strategy Guide (Tips & Tricks)

 - Slide mostly in your two primary directions to funnel tiles toward the corner.

-- Keep the anchored edge ordered largest-to-smallest.
+- Keep the anchored edge — and then the row above it — ordered largest-to-smallest.

 - Only use the “avoid” direction when no other move changes the board.